kalmhq/docs/docs/auth/overview.md

 ## Authorization (Permissions & Roles)

-When an authenticated entity sends a request to kalm-api to operate certain resources, kalm uses RBAC(Role-based access control) to determine whether the user has the permission to manage the target resource.
+Authorization is the process of granting users permissions to specific resources.

-### Kubernetes RBAC is great, but...
+When an authenticated entity sends a request to kalm-api, RBAC(Role-based access control) is used to determine whether the entity has sufficient permissions to access the resources.

-The kubernetes RBAC is very powerful, and the configurable granularity is very fine, This is undoubtedly an excellent tool for teams that need to precisely control every detail of permissions.
+### A note on Kubernetes RBAC

-But precisely because the granularity is too fine and flexible, when you don’t need too many special customizated permissions roles, it feels too complicated in the actual usages.
-With the increasing number of CRDs, this problem has became more serious.
+The kubernetes RBAC is very powerful and configurable for teams which require precise control at a granular level.
+However it can be overly complicated for simple scenarios involving standard permissions and roles.
+This complexity grows proportionately to the number of CRDs involved.

-So Kalm implements its own RBAC with intuitional built-in roles.
+Therefore, Kalm implements a simpler, more intuitive RBAC system.

 ### Kalm RBAC

-Kalm want to design a permission system similar to Github and Gitlab.
-There are several clear roles, such as Viewer and Editor, corresponding to the view and edit permissions of resources within a certain range.
-Owner can operate all resources.
+Kalm's permission system is similar to that of Github and Gitlab.
+There are only a few clearly defined roles such as **Viewer** and **Editor**, each corresponding to the _view_ and _edit_ permissions of resources within a certain range.
+The **Owner** role can operate on all resources.

 [View detailed Role Permissions table](./roles)